mikeisfree/OCR-MISTRAL-UI-Endpoints/readme.md

 ## Some Features **(World Class.
 Not seen anywhere else.
 Last one blasts the competion out of the water)**

 - Automatic retry on failed OCR attempts - shame I havent had this before in my life
-- Exponential backoff between retries
+- Base64 image extraction from PDFs and viewing in .md preview mode
-- Detailed error logging **-...you will get 1000 lines of logs from which important are lines 1: error and 1000:kill process.
-Rest is gibberish.**
+- Detailed error logging **-...you will get 1000 lines of logs from which important are: "1:error" and "1000:kill process" - rest is plain gibberish.**
-- User friendly error messages in UI -**...so user friendly you will beg the script to crash and notify you**
+- User friendly error messages in UI -**...so user friendly you will beg the script notify crash**

-## Limitations **( if below 21...else...put on rocket shoes search Youtube for "2 Unlimited")**
+## Limitations **(if below 21... else ...put on rocket shoes search Youtube for "2 Unlimited")**

 - Requires valid PDF URL **(blablabla)**
 - Processing time depends on PDF size **-... and complexity (the more complexion the higher risk of exploexion)**
-- Mistral rate limits-... **( "2 Unlimited" is the answer again... or some bucks )**
+- Mistral rate limits-... **( "2 Unlimited" again... or few bucks )**

 ## Security Considerations-... **( God have mercy on us at the time of need )**